International Carduelan Society

 Toxic Cocktail

 I do not normally mix medication or vitamins and I do not remember of anything similar happening to me.
 On the 17/Jul/04 I decided to add some vitamins with some electrolyte in drinking water and by the time I walked out to get some green lettuce some of the birds were already staggering holding onto the wire.
 I thought that was strange but I walked out again to wash and refill the dishes with sprouted seeds, within less than 5 minutes I had 8 birds dead on the floor.
 I realized immediately that I must have poisoned the birds so I quickly emptied the water dishes and removed the lettuce leafs.
 I called the Veterinarian and he also suspected some kind of poisoning.
 Whatever it was it done the job well.
 All of the birds were in perfect health prior to this incident.
-My local Pharmacist thinks it's the overdosing with Electrolytes that caused it, if anyone has a thought or a comment about this please let me know!
+My local Pharmacist who had similar experience with his pigeons thinks it's the overdosing with Electrolytes that caused it, if anyone has a thought or a comment about this please let me know!

 1Birds_lost_17-07-04.jpg (96039 bytes)